lincmba/acme/README.md

 Application to facilitate product ingestion

 ### Installation
-To install the project, first of all, create a virtualenv https://packaging.python.org/guides/installing-using-pip-and-virtualenv/ and then pip install requirements/base.txt
+To install the project, first of all, create a virtualenv https://packaging.python.org/guides/installing-using-pip-and-virtualenv/ and then pip install requirements.txt

-To install for development, create a virtualenv and then pip install -r requirements/dev.txt

 Then run migrations python manage.py migrate while at the base folder for the project